giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

 )
 ```

-to project the longitudinal contribution onto the finite-element shape
-functions.

-For each resulting nodal contribution, the global CUF degree of freedom
-is obtained through:
+Each resulting contribution is finally placed in the correct position of the global load vector through:

 ```python
 dof_layout.index(